 - Keep certification current.
 All CMTs must recertify every two years.
 Recertification requires documentation of professional growth or continued education in one's field.

-Related to Become a Certified Maintenance Technician: Certification and Career Info
+Related to Certified Maintenance Technician: Certification & Career Info

 - Recently Updated

 Learn about the work responsibilities of a desktop computer maintenance technician.
 Find out educational requirements, salary...

 Learn about what an electrical maintenance technician does.
 Read on for more information about becoming a field or bench...

 If you're looking to begin a career as a building maintenance technician, you should have your high school diploma or GED...

 Private plane maintenance technicians work on entire planes, making repairs as needed.
 Read on to learn about the training,...